 Some states may also provide access to special elder law membership programs.
 For example, elder law attorneys in Florida may become members of the Florida Bar Elder Law Section.
 The Florida Bar Elder Law Section exists to promote and cultivate professionalism knowledge, and expertise in elder law practice among its members.

-Choosing an Elder Law Attorney
+Choosing a Florida Elder Law Attorney

 When selecting from potential elder law attorneys, clients should ensure that the attorney they select is knowledgeable and experienced in elder law.
 Certain cases will involve special legal considerations.
 Experienced elder law attorneys will be more familiar with these legal intricacies, which may equate to a higher chance of success in the legal system.